tsegarra/dummies/_posts/2022-11-14-tie-your-mother-down.markdown

   }
 {% endlilypond %}

 Then "so" is two finger-taps, or two sixteenth notes, or one eighth note.
-We can connect this non-dotted eighth note with the previous two dotted ones.
+For visual style we can connect the stem of this non-dotted eighth note with the stems of the previous two dotted ones.

 {% lilypond alt: "First measure of Linger chorus." trim: true %}
   \relative {